-Route 277 Triangle; Centers of Economy is designed to be a significant area of commercial and industrial opportunity that is fully supportive of the County Economic Development Commission's targeted goals and strategies.
-The intent of the mixed use designation is to further enhance the County's commercial and industrial areas and to provide focus to the County's future regional employment centers.
+The Route 277 Triangle Centers of Economy is designed to be a significant area of commercial and industrial opportunity that is fully supportive of the Frederick County Economic Development Authority's targeted goals and strategies.
+The intent of the mixed-use designation is to further enhance the County's commercial and industrial areas and to provide focus to the County's future regional employment centers.
 In specific areas a mix of flexible uses, with office uses in prominent locations is encouraged.
-Such areas are supported by substantial areas of industrial and commercial opportunity, and provide for areas that are well designed with high quality architecture and site design.
+Such areas are supported by substantial areas of industrial and commercial opportunity and provide for areas that are well designed with high quality architecture and site design.
 It is the intent of such areas to promote a strong positive community image.
-Residential land uses are not permitted.
+Residential land uses are not envisioned in this area.